Raphaël Personnaz

-Raphaël Personnaz (/fr/; born 23 July 1981) is a French actor.
-He has appeared in more than thirty films since 1998.
+Raphaël Personnaz (/fr/; born 1980 or 1981) is a French actor.
 He was awarded the Prix Patrick Dewaere in 2013.

 Personal life

-Personnaz was born on 23 July 1981 in the 13th arrondissement of Paris.
+Raphael Personnaz was born in 1980 or 1981 in the 13th arrondissement of Paris.
 His father was a furniture designer and his mother a translator of contemporary Greek poets.
 He began his career mainly in the theatre.
-He trained at the conservatory of the twentieth arrondissement of Paris.
+He trained at the conservatory of the 20th arrondissement of Paris.